 –do you have unique lead generation pathways that need to be preserved?

-6. Customized data – most CRMs come with a standard set of datapoint usually, but not always, set up as fields or properties.
+–do you have more than one offer or product?
+You’ve identified customers globally, and we also recommend that you have an identifier for the specific purchase(s) - Customized data – most CRMs come with a standard set of datapoint usually, but not always, set up as fields or properties.
 If your current system also utilizes tags, that may be where much of your custom data is found.
 If you need assistance with identifying what customized data you need to keep, please ask us.
 We are happy to assist.

 –identify all customized data that will need to be ported with your contacts